Glorifying God by making disciples who make disciples.

 Mike came to FBC in November of 2017 after serving for nine years at Parkside Church in Cleveland, OH.
 As lead pastor, his key responsibilities are preaching, shepherding, and vision.
 He earned his undergraduate degree at The Moody Bible Institute, as well as an MDiv at The Southern Baptist Theological Seminary.
 He married up to Kelly and together they have a son named Henry.
 He spends much of his free time attempting to run and playing games with his son.
 No matter how much you make fun of him, his favorite football team will always be the Cleveland Browns.

 Scott has been at FBC since March of 1995.
 As both the Executive and Worship Pastor, Scott’s job is two-fold.
 He leads the worship ministry at FBC throughout the week and on Sunday mornings.
-On the executive side, Scott is responsible for managing the staff, ministry operations, as well as assisting the Lead Pastor.
+On the executive side, Scott is responsible for managing ministry operations, staff, as well as assisting the Lead Pastor.
+As the Worship Pastor, Scott’s responsibilities are to develop a worship service that helps people to focus in on the exegetical study of the Bible.
 Scott has a B.A. from The Moody Bible Institute and an M.E. from Westminster College.
 Scott is married to Becky and has two children, Lauren and Maxwell.
 Scott enjoys reading when he can in his spare time.
 He also enjoys escaping to his workshop where he restores furniture.
 Scott’s favorite author is C.H.
 Spurgeon and enjoys reading any of his works.

 Jeremy joined our staff as the Outreach & Discipleship Pastor in January of 2019.
 As our Outreach & Discipleship Pastor, Jeremy is responsible for overseeing discipleship both locally and globally.
 Locally in Life Groups, one-to-one Bible reading, small group ministry, and local outreach and globally in planning missions trips and maintaining relationships with FBC missionaries.
 Jeremy received a B.A. from Moody Bible Institute in 2001 and an M.A. from Trinity School for Ministry in 2011.
 Jeremy is married to his wife Amy and has two children, Lillyan and Micah.
 In his spare time Jeremy is trying to become a scratch golfer (he says it’s not going well), working out, hiking, and teaching his children his favorite dance moves.
 And, of course, Jeremy’s favorite sports team is anything Pittsburgh related.